Brønnøysund Airport: Airlines and destinations

 Widerøe is the only airline operating scheduled flights out of Brønnøysund, serving it with their Bombardier Dash 8 aircraft.
 The services to Bodø and Trondheim are subsidized through public service obligations with the Ministry of Transport and Communications.

 CHC Helikopter Service operates flights to the offshore oil platform at Norne on contract with Statoil.
-The oil company flies an average 55 people to the airport with various scheduled services and onwards to the oil field.
+The oil company flies an average of 55 people to the airport with various scheduled services and onwards to the oil field.
 In addition, the helicopter operator flies to various temporary oil rigs.
 It has two Sikorsky S-92 helicopters stationed at Brønnøysund.
-In 2011, there were 17,229 offshore helicopter passengers which traveled through Brønnøysund Airport.
+In 2011, there were 17,229 offshore helicopter passengers who traveled through Brønnøysund Airport.

 The Norwegian Air Ambulance operates both a helicopter and fixed-wing air ambulance service out of Brønnøysund Airport.
 Aircraft operations are subcontracted to Lufttransport, which operates an AgustaWestland AW139 helicopter and a Beech King Air fixed-wing aircraft.
-Both are manned by medical personnel from Helgeland Hospital Trust.
+Both are staffed by medical personnel from Helgeland Hospital Trust.
 In 2011, the helicopter flew 465 missions and the fixed-wing aircraft 1022 missions.